Skip to main content

 See Webhooks for the full API reference.

-Step 2: Check experiment capacity
+Step 2: Check study capacity

 const API_KEY = process.env.USERJOURNEYS_API_KEY;

-async function getExperiment(name) {
+async function getStudy(name) {

 const response = await fetch(